Coccinelle: Activism and later life

 Coccinelle worked extensively as an activist on behalf of transgender people, founding the organization "Devenir Femme" (To Become Woman), which was designed to provide emotional and practical support to those seeking gender reassignment surgery.
 She also helped establish the Center for Aid, Research, and Information for Transsexuality and Gender Identity.
 In addition, her first marriage, in 1960, was the first such union to be officially acknowledged by the government of France, thereby establishing transgender people's legal right to marry.
 Her 1987 autobiography Coccinelle was published by Daniel Filipacchi.

 Coccinelle was hospitalised in July 2006 following a stroke.
-She died on 9 October in Marseille.
+She later died on 9 October in Marseille.